15 Best Art Therapy Prompts for Anxiety You Can Start Today

 14. Calm Breathing Art

-The prompt: Synchronize your breathing with your art-making.
-Inhale for 4 counts while loading your brush or choosing a color.
-Exhale for 6 counts while making a stroke or mark.
-Continue for 10-15 minutes.
+The prompt: Synchronize breath with art-making.
+Inhale for 4 counts while loading your brush.
+Exhale for 6 counts while making a stroke.
+Repeat for 10–15 minutes.

-Why it works: The extended exhale activates your vagus nerve, triggering the relaxation response, while the art provides a focal point.
+Why it works: The extended exhale activates the vagus nerve, triggering the relaxation response.
+Art provides a grounding focal point.

 Materials: Any art materials, paper